brighthr/TechnicalTest.iOS/README.md

 The architecture of the starting application is deliberately poor.
 We're interested in seeing how you could upgrade the codebase using good design patterns and swiftUI.
-Rewrite the whole app using SwiftUI using MVVM is also an option.
+Rewrite the whole app using SwiftUI using MVVM or [composable architecture](https://pointfreeco.github.io/swift-composable-architecture/main/tutorials/meetcomposablearchitecture/) is also an option.

 ## The API